 At a farmers market recently, I came across a variety of cucumber called “Burpless Cucumber”.
 Does it mean you won’t burp after eating these cucumbers?
 Do cucumbers even cause burping?
 Does burpless mean something else entirely?
 With so many questions, I decided to do some research to find out what is a burpless cucumber.

-Seed companies market Burpless Cucumbers as cucumbers that will reduce digestive problems including reflux, flatulence and gas that produce burps.
-A chemical compound called cucurbitacin, found on the skin and stem, is said to the be likely cause of burpiness.
+Seed companies market Burpless Cucumbers as cucumbers that reduce digestive problems including reflux, flatulence and gas producing burps.
+A chemical compound called cucurbitacin, found on the skin and stem of the cucumber plant, is believed to cause burpiness.

 Do Cucumbers Make You Burp?

 Yes, some people are susceptible to burping after eating cucumbers.
 People affected might also experience digestive problems with other related foods.
 These may include zucchini/squash, melon and pumpkin.
 And this is due to cucurbitacins (more on this below).

 Some methods to reduce the likelihood of burping included peeling the cucumber skin, some of the outer flesh and cutting off the stem end of the fruit.

 What are Burpless Cucumbers?

 Burpless cucumbers are cucumbers bred with no or reduced levels of cucurbitacin.
 This reduces bitterness and reportedly the likelihood of burping.

-Burpless cucumbers have thinner skins and fewer seeds than other cucumber varieties.
-Due to their thin skins, they do not require peeling.
+The burpless cucumber plant produces cucumbers with thinner skins and fewer seeds than other cucumber varieties.
+And because of their thin skins, they do not require peeling.

 Additionally, the Asian Burpless Cucumber, also known as English cucumber, trellis cucumber and telegraph cucumber, has fewer cucurbitacins than the American Burpless Cucumber.

 Tell Me More About Cucurbitacin, Does It Cause Burping?